marcodpt/paw/README.md

 ## TODO 🔧
  - dynamic tests implementation
- - separate router and data-paw as a plugin
  - make a bundled and minified version available

  - highlightjs as a component
  - tests as a route and qunit as a component
  - `output` raw referenced in `input`, how to solve that?
  - put a hello world in the documentation and in the generated index.html
- - datalist do not work on firefox mobile
  - semantic html tests, no string cmp
  - formatter should be a component?
  - allow icon with input to avoid unicode and translation